Menu Toggle Software

 Measure Overview

-This proposal seeks to introduce mandatory and prescriptive requirements in Section 120.5 and 140.4, respectively for AWHP.
-This measure includes three proposals.
-Improve quality installation and operation and reduce the gap between manufactured performance and field performance by requiring guidelines, require a buffer tank and sizing limitation to improve the temperature stability, limit the concentration of ethylene glycol in some situations, and mandate AWHP/Water-to-Water Heat Pump (WWHP) isolation.
+This proposal seeks to introduce mandatory and prescriptive requirements in Sections 120.5 and 110.2, and JA2 for AWHPs.
+This measure includes two proposals: Limit the concentration of propylene glycol in some situations, and mandate AWHP/Water-to-Water Heat Pump (WWHP) isolation to align with chiller and boiler requirements.

-Submeasure 2: Glycol Concentration Limits Place limits on ethylene glycol concentrations, with adjustments based on climate zone and system type, reducing the negative impacts on heat exchanger performance and pump power associated with excessive glycol concentrations.
+Submeasure 1: Glycol Concentration Limits Place limits on propylene glycol concentrations, with adjustments based on climate zone and system type, reducing the negative impacts on heat exchanger performance and pump power associated with excessive glycol concentrations.

-Submeasure 3: AWHP Alignment with Boiler and Chiller Requirements Similar to equipment isolation requirements for other hydronic plant equipment such as chillers and boilers, this measure would require preventing the pump flow to any AWHP/WWHP that is in off condition without impacting the flow to active units.
+Submeasure 2: AWHP Alignment with Boiler and Chiller Requirements Similar to equipment isolation requirements for other hydronic plant equipment such as chillers and boilers, this measure would require preventing or minimizing the pump flow to any AWHP/WWHP that is in the off condition without impacting the flow to active units.

 Scope of Proposed Code Change